Jigme Lingpa: Longchen Nyingthig

-Jikmé Lingpa discovered the Longchen Nyingtik teachings as mind terma at the age of twenty-eight.
+Jigme Lingpa discovered the Longchen Nyingtik teachings as mind terma at the age of twenty-eight.
 Tulku Thondup writes:

 In this vision, the wisdom dakinis gave Jikmé Lingpa a casket containing five yellow scrolls and seven crystal beads.
 One of the scrolls contained the prophetic guide of Longchen Nyingtik, called Nechang Thukkyi Drombu.
 At the instruction of a dakini, he ate the yellow scrolls and crystal beads, and all the words and meaning of the Longchen Nyingtik terma were awakened in his mind.

-Jikmé Lingpa kept this terma secret for years, and he did not even transcribe the terma until he entered another retreat in which he had a series of visions of Longchen Rabjam.
+Jigme Lingpa kept this terma secret for years, and he did not even transcribe the terma until he entered another retreat in which he had a series of visions of Longchen Rabjam.
 Tulku Thondup explains: